federicohyo/HWRNNFPTT/02_implementation/00_starting_c_program__lstm/README.md

-# Workload Definition: cross-platform FPTT-based training of LSTM for S-MNIST dataset in small batch
+# Acceleration of FPTT-based training of LSTM for S-MNIST dataset on RISC-V SOC

 ## Introduction
-This workload can run on x86, or RISC-V platform to train LSTM for S-MNIST by FPTT algorithm.
+This workload defines accelerated training of LSTM for S-MNIST by FPTT algorithm on the RISC-V platform.

 ## Directory structure
 **data**:       contains input 4 samples to be used (data already normalized) and the corresponding labels; network parameters (weights/biases) for different cases <br>